 The Installation Process

-order to hold up the rock material.
-Once in place, the stucco is applied over the wire mesh.
-The wire mesh does help with moisture that moves behind the rock.
-On the other hand, EIFS uses a base board that is installed in the desired location.
-This board is often constructed from a Styrofoam.
-Once in place, a base coat is applied, followed by a finishing coat.
+On the other hand, EIFS uses a baseboard that is installed in the desired location.
+In most cases, this board will be made of styrofoam.
+Once in place, a base coat is applied, followed by a finish coat.

 Both Stucco and EIFS can appear similar at first glance.
 However, while one is synthetic and the other is an actual layer of rock, there are some ways to identify differences.
-The synthetic design of EIFS will not allow water to pass through, either in liquid or vapor form, due to the solid nature of the material.
+The synthetic stucco used in EIFS will not allow water to pass through, either in liquid or vapor form, due to the solid nature of the material.

 Performing The Knock Test